open-rsx/rsb-manual/README.md

 # Introduction

-This repository contains the [Sphinx] based documentation of the [Robotics Service Bus](https://github.com/open-rsx) middleware.
+This repository contains the [Sphinx] based documentation of the [Robotics Service Bus][rsb] middleware.

 **The rendered documentation can be found at <https://open-rsx.github.io/rsb-manual/>.**